Universality conditions of unified classical and quantum reservoir computing: Theoretical framework

 \subsection{Definitions of the input data and the reservoir}

-In this section we introduce the definitions and some properties of filters and functionals.
+In this section, we introduce the definitions and some properties of filters and functionals.
 In particular, we carry out a notation suitable for both discrete and continuous time evolution of the reservoir systems.
-All throughout the paper, $T$ will indicate both $\r$ or $\n$.
-We will denote with $\left(\r^n\right)^T$ the set of functions from $T$ to $\r^n$. \begin{definition} Let $T = \r$ or $T = \z$.
-We call \textbf{orbit} any function of the form
+All throughout the paper, $T$ will indicate both $\r$ or $\z$. \begin{definition} Let $T = \r$ or $T = \z$.
+Given $\left(\ns,\norm{\cdot}\right)$ a normed space, we call \textbf{orbit} any function of the form

-\end{definition} We will consider only uniformly bounded orbits.
-Namely, we define the following space. \begin{definition} Given $K>0, n\ge1$, we denote with
+We denote with $\ns^T$ the space of orbits in $\ns$ labeled in $T$. \end{definition} We will consider only sets of uniformly bounded orbits.
+Namely, we define the following space. \begin{definition} Given a real $K>0$ and a normed space $\left(\ns,\norm{\cdot}\right)$, we denote with

-the set of uniformly bounded orbits. \end{definition} \begin{remark} We will consider reservoir computers that take as inputs belonging to subsets of $S^T_{n,K}$.
-Examples of typical subsets that we will consider later on are given by continuous and Lipschitz functions, spike trains or time series.
-In the following, we show that these subsets are compact metric spaces if endowed with a proper distance. \end{remark} \begin{definition} Given $\tau\in T$, we denote with $u^\tau$ the time-delayed orbit defined by
+the set of uniformly bounded orbits on $\ns$. \end{definition} Usually, classical reservoir computers take inputs belonging to subsets of $S^{T,\r^n}_{K}$.
+Examples of typical subsets that we will consider later on are given by continuous and Lipschitz functions, spike trains, or time series.
+These subsets are compact metric spaces if endowed with a proper distance.
+Moreover, the case of reservoir systems that take pure quantum states is included in our definition of orbits, taking $\ns$ as a complex Hilbert space. \begin{definition} Given $\tau\in T$, we denote with $u^\tau$ the time-delayed orbit defined by

 \end{definition} We call filter any map between sets of orbits and functional any map that sends an orbit in a scalar value.
-Precisely, we have the following definitions. \begin{definition} We call \textbf{filter} any map of the form $B \colon\left(\r^n\right)^T\rightarrow \r^T$ for some $n\in\n$. \begin{itemize} \item[i.]
-A filter is \textbf{causal} if for any given $\tau\in T$, $u_t = v_t \, \forall t\le\tau$ implies
+Precisely, we have the following definitions. \begin{definition} We call \textbf{filter} any map of the form $B \colon\ns_1 ^T\rightarrow \ns_2^T$, for some normed spaces $\ns_1,\ns_2$. \begin{itemize} \item[i.]
+A filter is \textbf{causal} if for any given $\tau\in T$, $u_t = v_t \,\, \forall t\le\tau$ implies

 \item [ii.] a filter is \textbf{time invariant} if for any $\tau\in T$,